 The purpose of the Academic Board is to provide oversight of academic activity and related activities and the resources needed to support them.
-A focus this year has been the validation of HE Diplomas and micro-credential provision with the Open University which has been extremely successful as all programmes were approved for delivery.
-In addition, the oversight of accreditations with IfATE and the HTQ plan has been a focus.
 It has delegated responsibility from the UCP Council to monitor academic standards and the direction of academic matters in accordance with the UK higher education sector regulatory requirements.
 Validating partners will be assured of maintenance of their academic standards and quality.